 SAM publishes the retention and graduation rates for all new freshmen, new freshmen students of color, new freshmen Pell Grant recipients, new freshmen receiving veteran’s benefits, and new transfer students.

 Undergraduate Time to Degree: Time to degree by academic major is calculated annually and reports are posted publicly and provided to academic units.
 Where available, peer comparison information on time-to-degree is also assembled and made public.

 PhD Completions and Time to Degree: PhD retention, completion and time-to-degree information is compiled and updated annually.
-It is publicly available to prospective and enrolled students and other interested stakeholders in multiple formats.
 Individuals can view Tableau visualizations that provide detailed information.
 In addition, program-by-program detailed data profiles are available through the Graduate School web site.

 Licensure Pass Rates: Selected licensure pass rate information is assembled as an element of the University of Wisconsin legislated accountability report.

-Information for specific programs is posted on program websites.
+Information for specific programs is posted in the Guide and on program websites.
 For example: